iammiles/jigsaw/README.md

 ## Installation

-First you need to create a bot and get its token from slack.
+* First you need to create a bot and get its token from slack.
 This can be done [here](https://my.slack.com/services/new/bot).
-Next edit `./lib/settings.ts` and give it an appropriate channel name, bot name, and the token you created earlier.
+* Edit `./lib/settings.ts` and give it an appropriate channel name, bot name, and the token you created earlier.
-After that just push to whatever node environment you have set up, run `npm install` to get the dependencies.
+* Push to whatever node environment you have set up, run `npm install` to get the dependencies.
-Finally run `npm run start` to start up the bot!
+* Finally run `npm run start` to start up the bot!
 If all is successful it'll let itself known in the game channel you specified.

 ## TODO / Roadmap